 There exists a wide variety of performance tuning techniques for optimizing any type of application.
 Java performance with all of its intricacies presents more challenges.
 Lies, damn lies, and Java performance statistics truly need to be gathered many different ways to validate your performance.
 The following three key areas in Java performance can really help . . . → Read More: Java Performance: Three Java Performance Testing Considerations for Architects

 Last week I talked about three important Java DB2 performance best practices that can help prevent performance problems before they get into production.
-Unfortunately, the comments from readers indicated that the Java DB2 performance problems are already in production and the database is being blamed.
-Proving the database is not the issues always . . . → Read More: Three Items to Improve Java Performance
+Unfortunately, the comments from readers indicated that the Java DB2 performance problems are already in production and the database is . . . → Read More: Three Items to Improve Java Performance

 Check out my video on “Building Scalable Data Solutions in a Changing Regulatory Landscape.”

 These days Java systems have grown within the corporate software landscape because they provide a flexible language for running programs on all types of platforms.
-Unfortunately, the Java language, like any software language, can suffer from bad . . . → Read More: Three Important Java Performance Best Practices
+Unfortunately, . . . → Read More: Three Important Java Performance Best Practices

 Sleep is over rated.
 Sleepless from too many time zone changes from clients to then jumping on a plane and presenting at the IDUG conference in Vienna was great but a challenge.
 The baby two seats away from me had a bad flight over and I felt so sorry for Mom trying everything to stop . . . → Read More: IDUG Europe and DB2 Java Performance